Jimbly/LD53-shapes-delivery/README.md

 Start with: `npm start` (after running `npm i` once)

-Next:
-  more test nodes
-  do not allow links to cross
-  unactivated nodes with a cost to activate? figure out costs

 Plan: Mini-metro Factories  "Mini-Factory"?
 X factories: sources, converters, sinks
 X scrollable play area
 X currency/inventory display in upper right
-* click node, then another node to add a delivery route (up to limit) X click button on route to upgrade or downgrade/cancel
+X click node, then another node to add a delivery route X click button on route to upgrade or downgrade/cancel
+* limit to number of routes
 * buy things (just more routes and upgrades and victory) in panel on the right (no undo)
 * click unactivated factory to spend cost and activate it (no undo) NO  * this also adds additional routes and upgrades, I think NO * click button on factory to upgrade
 * maybe: disable any node to turn it into storage/routing instead of a factory (flip card over visually?)

+Polish
+* allow dragging from nodes to create paths
+* smooth zooming